 Silverfish are smallish, blue-gray insects with a carrot-shaped body and long, protruding antennae and legs.
-They live in damp, dark environments and are almost exclusively active at night.
-They're not dangerous animals, they don't carry diseases, but they can be a considerable nuisance because of their diet.
+Silverfish thrive in areas of high humidity, so Houston is an ideal habitat for them.
+They are found in damp, dark environments and are almost exclusively active at night.

 Silverfish leave small, uneven holes in the items they feast on.
-When dining on books, the damage is often seen as small, white blotches where they've eaten away the outer layer of the cover.
-Similar whitish blotches are also seen on photographs they've attacked.
-Silverfish are also very fond of the glue used to bind many books, and given time an infestation can unbind an entire library.
+When dining on books or photographs, the damage is often seen as small, white blotches.
+Silverfish are also very fond of the glue used to bind many books and can consume enough of it to severely damage books.

 How Do I know If I have a Silverfish Problem?

 Seeing Silverfish or seeing the damage they have caused is usually how you know it you have a silverfish problem.
 A homeowner's first interaction with silverfish is usually seeing them scurry away in at night when light switch is turned on.

 Silverfish live in dark areas, such as wall voids or in cracks or crevices.
 They normally only come out to feed or mate at night, and they will usually flee light.

 They live in areas where damp can collect.
 These are usually areas such as basements, under kitchen sinks and refrigerators, and in bathrooms.
 However, in Houston’s high-humidity climate they can thrive throughout the home.

 Silverfish are resilient and can live for more than a year without eating.
 This means that even eliminating food sources from an infected area may not eliminate them from your home.